singhravi1/drf-tracking-logger/README.md

 - `sensitive_fields` : By default, any key name which has any of `'key', 'secret', 'password', 'signature'` in its name, will get its value hidden.
 But you can extend this list by adding more using this attribute.

 ## Logging Overview
-drf-tracking provides a Django model and DRF view mixin that work together to log Django Rest Framework requests to the database.
 You'll get these attributes for every request/response cycle to a view that uses the mixin:

  Model field name | Description | Model field type
 ------------------|-------------|-----------------